-LIFO liquidation refers to the practice of selling or issuing of older merchandise stock or materials in a company’s inventory.
+LIFO liquidation refers to the practice of discount selling older merchandise in stock or materials in a company’s inventory.
 It is done by companies that are using the LIFO (last in, first out) inventory valuation method.
-The liquidation occurs when a company using LIFO sells more goods or issues more old stock than it buys.
+The liquidation occurs when a company using LIFO wants to get rid of old and perhaps obsolete inventory quickly.

-LIFO liquidation can distort a company’s net operating income, which generally leads to more taxable income.
-In most cases, a company uses the most recent costs when selling inventory items.
-The fewer the number of purchases made, or items produced, the further the company needs to go into their older inventory.
+LIFO liquidation can distort a company’s net operating income, which generally leads to higher taxable income.
+Under LIFO, a company uses the most recent costs when selling inventory items.
+The fewer the number of purchases made, or items produced, the further the company goes into their older inventory.

 When they begin selling inventory beyond that most recent purchase, the process is known as liquidation.
-As the company goes further back into their LIFO layers, they use up their older, lower cost inventory reserves.
-The process leads the cost of goods sold (COGS) to decrease and makes gross profits rise, which means more income recorded that can be taxed.
+As the company goes further back into their LIFO layers, they begin to sell their older, lower-cost inventory reserves.
+The process provides a lower cost of goods sold (COGS), which increases gross profits, and generates more income to be taxed.

 Why LIFO Liquidation Occurs

-There are a number of reasons why LIFO liquidation occurs, including:
+There are several reasons why LIFO liquidation occurs, including:

 - A sudden cash flow problem within the company